LouisPouliquen/jenkins-pipelines/README.md

-# Task B – Jenkins Pipeline for Doxygen Generation
+# Task C – Jenkins Pipeline for Doxygen Generation

 This repository sets up a local Jenkins environment using Docker Compose to run a pipeline that generates Doxygen documentation for a forked C++/C project.